 3 Jack Gilroy, e-mail, January 23, 2006.
-This particular e-mail was the culmination of a rather sordid conversation on the listserv of a white pacifist group, during which participants discussed a suggested civil rights-style march through the heart of the black South.
+This particular e-mail was the culmination of a rather sordid conversation on the listsery of a white pacifist group, during which participants discussed a suggested civil rights-style march through the heart of the black South.
 One person suggested calling it a "walk" instead of a "march," because "march" constitutes "violent language."
 Gilroy asserted, "Of course we are claiming the mantle of Dr. King!"
 This latter was in response to a criticism made by a black activist, who said that by holding such a march (it was supposed to start in Birmingham or another city of equal symbolism), they were co-opting King's legacy and would probably offend and alienate black people (given that the organization was predominantly white, downplayed race in its analysis, and focused on oppression occurring abroad while missing, for instance, the fact that the civil rights movement is still continuing at home).
-The white peace veteran responded in an extremely condescending and insulting way to the criticism, even calling dare to feel that they have some paternalistic right to set the timetable for another man's liberation.
+The white peace veteran responded in an extremely condescending and insulting way to the criticism, even calling the black activist "boy" and claiming that the pacifist movement was so white because people of color "have not listened, have not taught when they have learned, have not preached from their pulpit ...have not been able to connect to our movement to bring justice to all people of Latin America-which includes millions of people of color."
+He finished off the same esome paternalistic right to set the timetable for another man's liberation.